-When some backend ECS instances enables TCP Keepalive and others do not, the connections will accumulate on the ECS instances with TCP Keepalive enabled.
+When some backend ECS instances enable TCP Keepalive and others do not, the connections will accumulate on the ECS instances with TCP Keepalive enabled.
 This scenario will cause an imbalance.

 - Check whether the weights of backend ECS instances are the same;

-- Check if the weight values of the backend ECS instances are the same.
-Check if the health check of the backend ECS instances fails or the health status is unstable in a specified period.
+- Check if the health check of the backend ECS instances fails or if the health status is unstable in a specified period.
 Check if the health check is correctly configured with the status code.

 - Check if both the WLC scheduling algorithm and session persistence are enabled.
-If so, change the scheduling algorithm to WRR.
+If so, change the scheduling algorithm to WRR and session persistence.

 12. Why each connection does not reach the bandwidth peak?